 There are three general categories of little girl comic strips: those that highlight girls as protagonists; those where girl and boy characters are pals; and strips featuring families with female children.
 Schulz employed each of these in Peanuts.
 He built on the traditions of the past, but he expanded the role of little girls in the funnies, especially with his fussbudget character, Lucy.

 The exhibition is divided into the three categories described above.
 Within each group, comic strips before 1950 (when Peanuts debuted), Peanuts strips, and post-Peanuts comics are featured.
 Blondie, Buster Brown, Dimples, Dennis the Menace, Family Circus, For Better or For Worse, Hi and Lois, Little Orphan Annie, Nancy, Wee Pals, Ernie Pook’s Comeek, Non- Sequitur, and Agnes document the roles of other girls from different decades of the funnies.

 The exhibition is free and open to the public.

-Sugar and Spice: Little Girls in the Funnies, the handsome exhibit catalogue published by the Schulz Museum, is available for purchase for $20 per copy.
+Sugar and Spice: Little Girls in the Funnies, the handsome exhibit catalog was published by the Schulz Museum.